Knowledge Base

 In GA4, you can create custom reports to track pages with little or no traffic.
 Here's how:

 i.
-Go to Explore and click on Blank to create a new exploration.
+Go to Explore in the left-hand menu and click on Blank to create a new exploration.

 This will give you an idea of pages that are not receiving traffic, which might be orphaned pages.